elves/elvish/website/src/ref/edit.md

 The modes `histlist`, `loc` and `lastcmd` are all **listing modes**: They all show a list, and you can filter items and accept items.

-Because they are very similiar, you may want to change their bindings at the same time.
+Because they are very similar, you may want to change their bindings at the same time.
 This is made possible by the `$edit:listing:binding` binding table (`listing` is not a "real" mode but an "abstract" mode).
 These modes still have their own binding tables like `$edit:histlist:binding`, and bindings there have